Pricing

 2. Draft the guide

-No one-size-fits-all operations manual exists.
-It’s so specific for every restaurant.
-Creating it all at once is too overwhelming - your days are too full to take on such a massive task.
+The good news is we made a template for you that’s completely editable.
+Download it here to make your one-of-a-kind restaurant operations manual template today.
+Remember, creating it all at once is too overwhelming - your days are too full to take on such a massive task.

 So, take one of the sections from above and work on one SOP at a time.
 Don’t forget to get help from your team.
 This document is worth every second you spend drafting it!